nitefood/asn/README.md

   * enable *ASN suggestion mode*.
 This will search for all ASNs matching a given name.

+* `[-u]`

+  * enable *Transit/Upstream lookup mode*.
+This will inspect BGP updates and ASPATHs for the TARGET address/prefix and identify possible transit/upstream autonomous systems.

 * `[-c]`

   * enable *Country CIDR mode*.
 This will output all IPv4/v6 CIDR blocks allocated to the specified country.